GalinaBujurdzhieva/ReactProject/README.md

 &emsp;**Register and Login**.

 2. The **private area** is accessible after successful login.
 Every logged-in user can add, edit and delete comments about the fitness.
-He also can vote (like, dislike) courses.
+He also can vote (like, dislike) for courses (only one time for specific course).

-3. The **admin** has special rights to create, edit and delete blogs and info about trainers.
+3. The **admin** has special rights to create, edit and delete blogs, info about trainers and testimonials.

 **This project is built with:**